ray-project/ray/doc/source/installation-troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If there is a segfault or a sigabort immediately upon importing Ray, one of the
 components may have been compiled against the wrong Python libraries.
-CMake
+Bazel
 should normally find the right version of Python, but this process is not
 completely reliable.
-In this case, check the CMake output from installation and
+In this case, check the Bazel output from installation and
 make sure that the version of the Python libraries that were found match the
 version of Python that you're using.